gschaumb/team03-capstone/docs/index.md

   - **BERTScore**
     - The table below presents the mean Precision and F1 Scores from the BERTScore algorithm for each system compared to the ground truth.
-    - To evaluate the Agentic RAG against other systems, we performed a t-test to calculate the p-value.
-A p-value < 0.05 was considered statistically significant.
+    - To evaluate the performance of Agentic RAG relative to other systems, we conducted paired t-tests to assess whether the differences in Precision and Recall scores were statistically significant.
+A p-value less than 0.05 was used as the threshold for significance, indicating strong evidence against the null hypothesis of no difference between methods.

     - <table>
         <tr>